 What happens after the procedure?

 Once the dermoid cyst ablation procedure is completed, the body removes the dead dermoid cyst cells and heals the treatment site.
-If bone is involved with the dermoid cyst, the bone containing the ablated dermoid cyst heals and new bone forms to fill in the previous defect caused by the dermoid cyst.
+If bone is involved with the dermoid cyst, the bone containing the ablated dermoid cyst heals and new bone forms to fill in the previous defect.
 New bone healing after dermoid cyst ablation may be seen in 2-3 months.

 When can my child bathe?